Buffalo Manufacturing Works

 Buffalo Manufacturing Works officially opened on April 22, 2015 at 847 Main Street, Buffalo.

 Governor Cuomo announced a $35 million Phase II for Buffalo Manufacturing Works in his 2017 State of the State.
-Phase II, which is funded through Buffalo Billion Phase II, involves moving the operation to the Northland Corridor to customize a facility that fully integrates its wide range of partnerships, and serves as an anchor for the new commerce park.
+Phase II, which is funded through Buffalo Billion Phase II, involves moving the operation to the Northland Beltline in Fall 2019 to customize a facility that fully integrates its wide range of partnerships, and serves as an anchor for the new commerce park.

 Buffalo Manufacturing Works is a, state-of-the-art center aimed at spurring transformative growth in the high-tech manufacturing sector.
 The center, made possible through a $45 million State investment, provides applied research and development services that are essential for the future success of the region’s economy.
 The center allows companies an affordable way to tap into resources to test and develop new technologies, and improve existing products and processes.